188.8.131.52 The (Plot Details) Label Tab (3D Symbol/Vector/Bars/Ribbon/Wall)

 Checking the Enable box will allow adding and customizing labels to data plots.

-This group is only available for 3D Vector.
-Choose to place labels to Arrow Head or Arrow Tail.
+It's available only when the 3D Vector tab is enabled.
 If the vector graph is created from XYZXYZ dataset, the coordinates the label shows will be that of the end point the label attaches to.

 Select a font for the label text from the drop-down list.
 Note that the default selection is controlled with the Default drop-down list on the Text Fonts tab of the Options dialog box.